-There are three basic devices that are utilized in almost every network—switch, router and firewall.
+There are three basic devices that are utilized in almost every network—network switch, network router and network firewall.
 They can be integrated into one device for small size networks such as for home networking, but it will not be the case for larger networks.
 For any network, none of the three devices can be dismissed.
 Learn to know how they work and how they build your network in this post.

 In a local area network (LAN), network switch functions similar to the overpasses in cities that bridge other network devices, like switches, routers, firewalls and wireless access points (WAPs), and connect client devices, such as computers, servers, Internet Protocol (IP) cameras and IP printers.
 It provides a central place of connections for all the different devices on the network.